-Thirty Six formal student complaints were received by the Office of Academic and Student Affairs (ASA) between May 15, 2011, and May 14, 2012.
-One complaint was filed against managers, services, or departments.
-Twenty-seven complaints were filed against faculty, one was filed against staff, and five were filed against another student.
+Twenty two formal student complaints were received by the Office of Academic and Student Affairs (ASA) between April 17, 2012, and April 16, 2013.
+Three complaints were filed against managers, services, or departments.
+Fifteen complaints were filed against faculty, one was filed against staff, and one was filed against another student.
 Formal student complaints included complaints about college processes or policies, exceptions to the refund policy that were referred to the student complaint process, classroom issues such as alleged unfair treatment, and complaints about staff behavior or services.
-No students alleged harassment by another student.
+No students alleged harassment by another student through the complaint process.
 All complaints were investigated and either mutually resolved or a finding was issued.
 Five were open and in process at the time this report was prepared.
-Two student complaints were filed with the Office of Civil Rights.
-The college worked with the Office of Civil Rights on resolutions that were satisfactory to the complainants.

-ASA logged ninety six informal student complaints, and ten discipline records checks for federal government positions that are awaiting a signed student release.
+Academic and Student Affairs logged eighty two informal student complaints.
 All informal complaints were referred to division/department managers, appropriate support staff, or were resolved by the Executive Dean for Student Affairs.
 Additional informal complaints were resolved directly through the department manager or by a staff contact person.